 Annual Membership Convention

-An Annual Membership Convention shall be convened in order to make reports to the membership and to discuss and vote on amendments to the constitution, resolutions, the annual plan, budget and dues rate as provided for in this Constitution.
+An Annual Membership Convention shall be convened in order to make reports to the membership and to discuss and vote on the dues rate and any proposed resolutions or amendments to the Constitution, as provided for in this Constitution, and may serve as the venue for discussion of, and voting on, the annual budget.

 Guests who are not members of the EMU Federation of Teachers may be permitted to attend the Annual Membership Convention.

 The Union Council shall determine the time, place, and agenda of the Convention, and give at least thirty (30) days’ notice to the members.
-The Convention shall be scheduled for the second Friday after EMU’s Winter Recess.
+The Convention will be held between March 1 and April 15.

 Resolutions may be put before the Convention in the same manner as other issues of importance.
 The purpose of a resolution is to state the Union’s collective opinion on issues of importance.
 A resolution may suggest, but not dictate, policy.
 No resolution shall be viewed as in any way altering the provisions of this constitution.
 A majority of the votes cast at the Annual Membership Convention shall be required for approval of a resolution.